lukalev/minesweeper/README.md

-A minesweeper game.
-A hobby project to get a grip on ReactJS / NOSql Firebase / Redux.
+A minesweeper game - hobby project to get a grip on ReactJS / NOSql Firebase / Redux.

 Demo: https://lukalev.github.io/minesweeper/